George B. McClellan: Civilian pursuits

 McClellan resigned his commission January 16, 1857, and, capitalizing on his experience with railroad assessment, became chief engineer and vice president of the Illinois Central Railroad, and then president of the Ohio and Mississippi Railroad in 1860.
 He performed well in both jobs, expanding the Illinois Central toward New Orleans and helping the Ohio and Mississippi recover from the Panic of 1857.
 Despite his successes and lucrative salary ($10,000 per year), he was frustrated with civilian employment and continued to study classical military strategy assiduously.
 During the Utah War against the Mormons, he considered rejoining the Army.
 He also considered service as a filibuster in support of Benito Juárez in Mexico.

 Before the outbreak of the Civil War, McClellan became active in politics, supporting the presidential campaign of Democrat Stephen A. Douglas in the 1860 election.
 He claimed to have defeated an attempt at vote fraud by Republicans by ordering the delay of a train that was carrying men to vote illegally in another county, enabling Douglas to win the county.

-In October 1859, McClellan was able to resume his courtship of Mary Ellen, and they were married in Calvary Church, New York City, on May 22, 1860.
+In October 1859, McClellan was able to resume his courtship of Ellen Mary; they were married in Calvary Church, New York City, on May 22, 1860.

 Civil War

 Ohio

-At the start of the Civil War, McClellan's knowledge of what was called "big war science" and his railroad experience suggested he might excel at military logistics.
+At the start of the Civil War in 1861, McClellan's knowledge of what was called "big war science" and his railroad experience suggested he might excel at military logistics.
 His old report from his tour in the Crimean war was quickly rushed for publication.
 This placed him in great demand as the Union mobilized its militia and its armies.
 The governors of Ohio, Pennsylvania, and New York, the three largest states of the Union, actively pursued him to command their states' militia.
-McClellan expressed desire to command the state militia of his home state of Pennsylvania, but when the despatch did not arrive to him as early as he expected it, he departed Illinois for Pennsylvania with the intent of commanding its state militia.
+McClellan expressed desire to command the state militia of his home state of Pennsylvania, but when the dispatch did not arrive to him as early as he expected it, he departed Illinois for Pennsylvania with the intent of commanding its state militia.
 On his way there, he stopped at Columbus to discuss the military situation in the Ohio valley with Ohio governor William Dennison.
 Dennison was impressed with McClellan and offered him command of the state militia on the spot, which he accepted.
 Pennsylvania's governor had in fact already sent a wire to McClellan offering him command of the Pennsylvania state militia, but he did not receive this until the next day.
 McClellan was commissioned a major general of volunteers and took command of the Ohio militia on April 23, 1861.
 Unlike some of his fellow Union officers who came from abolitionist families, he was opposed to federal interference with slavery.
 For this reason, some of his Southern colleagues approached him informally about siding with the Confederacy, but he could not accept the concept of secession.